 Get money out of a checking account and into a savings account where you won’t be as tempted to spend it.
 To do so, contact your bank about setting up a monthly transfer of cash a few days after your paycheck hits.

-If you can, store your savings in a cash management account that earns high interest like this one from SoFi Money®.
+If you can, store your savings in a cash management account like this one from SoFi Money®.
 This cash management account has no account fees (subject to change), includes P2P transfers, and you can save, earn, and spend all in one place.

 Using Your Automatic 401(k) Contribution